ra-medina/simple-weather/README.md

 # simple-weather
 Weather app that shows current conditions of a user-inputted city of choice.

 GUI built with Tkinter.

-Uses OpenWeather API.
+Uses OpenWeather API for current conditions information.